Volume 7: Imaging the Liver

 - Advances in treatment of liver diseases

-The Online Educational Edition includes 13 tests with an opportunity to earn 13 SA-CME credits.
+Radiology Select, Volume 7: Imaging the Liver (SA-CME included) includes 13 tests with an opportunity to earn 13 SA-CME credits.
 This enduring material can be applied towards the ABR self-assessment requirement.

 Series Editor Deborah Levine, MD and Guest Editor Valérie Vilgrain, MD, PhD discuss the importance of Radiology Select Volume 7 and its topic, Imaging the Liver.